mono/website/_posts/2018-01-16-mono-static-webassembly-compilation.md

 to generate `.wasm` object files directly (with the `wasm32-unknown-unknown-wasm` triple) and so far it seems promising enough that we changed `mono-wasm` accordingly.
-We also noticed a slight increase in build time.
+We also noticed a slight decrease in build time.

 |                        | Old toolchain | New toolchain | New toolchain
 |                        |               | First Compile | Rebuild